Spain: Parliament passes law legalizing assisted suicide | DW | 18.03.2021

 The legislation allows medical staff to intentionally end a life to relieve suffering, known as euthanasia, and assisted suicide, meaning the patient carries out the procedure.

+A request is to be submitted twice in writing, 15 days apart.
+It must be approved by two separate medics and an evaluation body.

+Doctors have the right to reject requests if they believe requirements were not met.

-Mercy-killing was punishable with up to 10 years in prison under Spanish law.
+Mercy-killing was carried a jail term of up to 10 years under Spanish law.

 Far-right parties and religious groups strongly oppose the new legislation.
 The Vox party said it would challenge the law before the country's constitutional court.